KilianDeBock/Free3Dm/content/pages/GettingStartedGuide/GettingStartedGuide.content.md

  - a **Bowden extruder**, which pushes the printing material through the nozzle
  - a **nozzle**, which pushes out the melted material to create the layers of your object

 You don’t need additional parts to get started with 3D printing, but you may want to try out different parts as you try out new projects.
-See our <u>Accessories</u> page to explore the variety of parts available for 3D printers.
+See our [Accessories]("/category/accessories") page to explore the variety of parts available for 3D printers.
 ### You need filament
 The Creality Ender 3 3D printer uses filament to print, which is a plastic thread that comes in spools.
 Filaments come in a variety of materials.
-Our starter kit comes with PLA (Polyactic acid) filaments in a variety of colours.
+Our starter kit comes with PLA (Polylactic acid) filaments in a variety of colours.
 PLA filaments are one of the most popular types of 3D printing filaments because they have a low printing temperature and no off-putting odour.

 You should store your filaments in air-tight plastic bags or containers to keep them dry for the best printing performance.
-We recommend using our air-tight storage boxes---you can find these on our <u>Accessories</u> page.
+We recommend using our air-tight storage boxes---you can find these on our [Accessories]("/category/accessories") page.
 ## What can you make with 3D printing?